-Anyway, thank you White Linen for giving me reason to post on Blogger.
+Anyway, thank you, White Linen, for giving me a reason to post on Blogger.

 Look at all the wine we drank at W.I.N.O.
 Miss Mae was heartily happy to drink some red.
 Tony luxuriated in the semi-port we drank.
 The machines are way cool.
 To drink some red or white, you simply pre-pay or put a card at the cashier.
 They give you a plastic W.I.N.O card.
 Simply place the card in a slot, position your glass at an angle, press one, two, or three ounces and frothy goodness flows forth.
 Miss Mae and I spent forty dollars between the two of us in probably forty-five minutes.

 We drank from these bottles: I guess I could make this a wine blog and go into each one’s specific gustation, but I won’t here.
 1.)
 I am tired and 2.)
 It is not my intent.

 Now, I guess one could argue just buying a bottle of nice wine and sharing it is more economical than guzzling choice ounces but one pays for the experience.

 And, as Miss Mae told me as we walked away from Julia street: “You are the consummate English major, always living to write about a new experience."

 Ain't that the truth.
 I am seriously thinking of writing about Stickam.
 I have that text novel going but I have no idea where to go with it.
 Maybe John will have some ideas. :-)

 New Orleans looks oddly vanilla on White Linen Night.